That’s What Friends Are Spore

 Products used:

 I hope you’ve enjoyed seeing this project and will link up with us this time!
-We love looking at your Christmas projects!
-Thanks so much for stopping by today – we’ll see you next time! ;)
+Thanks so much for stopping by today – we’ll see you again soon! ;)

 Scrappy hugs,